Dallas North Tollway: Capacity projects and extensions

+On December 20, 2023, the NTTA announced the Tollway's latest extension.
+This six lane extension runs 6 miles (9.7 km) through Prosper and Celina, ends at FM 428, and is expected to cost $460 Million.
+The Tollway segment between the Sam Rayburn Tollway and US 380 will also be widened during this time, with both projects scheduled to be completed by the end of 2027.

+It is expected that future extensions will follow the Dallas Parkway alignment.
+As of early 2024 the Parkway reaches Gunter's West Main Street, four miles west of the Gunter central business district.
+So far, all extensions are following the general outline of the 2011 Grayson County Tollway study.
+This study projects an alignment north to US 82 that then veers northeast to the Tollway's end, a connection with US 75 in North Denison.

 Exit list

 Due to the continuous frontage road system north of I-635, those exits serve more than one roadway.
 This table lists the combined destinations as they would be viewed when traveling in the northbound direction, though southbound exits will occasionally be grouped in a different way.
 NTTA does not provide mile reference markers or exit numbers.
 However, reference markers are provided at 500 ft intervals along the major corridors.
 These markers are installed on the top of the concrete traffic barrier along the DNT corridor.
 The reference marker corresponds to the station of the alignment in the construction plans.